,

 To keep our pupils hydrated, please make sure your child has a fresh water bottle containing still, clear water.
 No juice please.
 Unfortunately, we do not have many spare drinking bottles or cups in school.

 Bagels will be provided by school at the start of each day.
-In addition to this, toast can be ordered via parent pay.
+In addition to this, toast and milk can be ordered via parent pay.
 This will be ready for morning playtimes.
+Fruit is also available to the children at morning break.

 X